charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 | GND  | gnd     | Ground |
 | VCC  | 3v3     | Power positive (3.3V power supply input) |

+The configuration that worked for us for the two FireBettles were (as defined by the ESPHome substitutions in the yaml).
+Note that the GPIO pin's have multiple names, and to find out which physical ESP32 GPIO is named you will have to read the documentation of the manufactor.
+In this case FireBettle provides good wiki's to read up on.

+The below example assumes that you've setup a addOn/docker service in HomeAssistant, however, the url can be anything on your local network.
+As long as the payload is a PNG image with the correct resolution.
+For the 13.3 K model, this is 680x920 pixels.

 <details markdown="1">
 <summary><b>GPIO Configuration for FireBettle2 ESP32-E</b></summary>